 Mount Desert Island calls to many artists.
 Its cragged shores, woodland trails, and calming lakes inspire creativity and have lured artists to this place for generations.
 Wabanaki people are part of this artistic tradition, dating back thousands of years on this island.
 During the Rusticator era (the 1840s to 1920s), the Wabanaki people helped make Bar Harbor and the island so attractive to visitors - making art and selling it to the visitors ensure cultural survival for many art forms.

-As someone who has supported the Abbe for years, you may know the full measure of Wabanaki artists.
-Jeremy Frey, Molly Neptune Parker, Jason K. Brown, Jennifer Neptune, Gina Brooks, Sarah Sockbeson, Theresa Secord, Gabriel Frey, George Neptune, Butch Phillips, and David Moses Bridges - just a few of the names you know that represent outstanding creativity and skill.
+Jeremy Frey, Molly Neptune Parker, Jason K. Brown, Jennifer Neptune, Gina Brooks, Sarah Sockbeson, Theresa Secord, Gabriel Frey, Geo Neptune, Butch Phillips, and David Moses Bridges - just a few of the names you may know that represent outstanding creativity and skill.
 For years, artists like these have been traveling across the country to enter the Indian Arts marketplace.
 And, as they’ve traveled away from the Dawnland, they’ve repeatedly taken top prizes in Sante Fe and Phoenix.

-The importance of creative placemaking and how it supports Wabanaki artists, as well as the local community, has led us to a very important initiative.
-The board and staff are excited to announce that we are producing a three-day event, the Abbe Museum Indian Market, on the Village Green in downtown Bar Harbor, beginning in May 2018.
-By creating this event, we can shine a bright light on Wabanaki artists and deepen the economic impact of art making for tribal communities.
+The importance of creative placemaking and how it supports Wabanaki artists, as well as the local community, is what led us to create the Abbe Museum Indian Market.
+In creating this event, we are shining a bright light on Wabanaki artists and deepening the economic impact of art making for tribal communities.
 Artists will be more likely to work full-time, more people will have the opportunity to make a living through art, remnant art forms will be revitalized, and innovation will have even more room to develop.